 The classrooms and corridors have had a fantastic makeover.
 They are outstanding now!

 Working at Woodlands

 - An outstanding staff profile.
-We have excellent teachers, teaching assistants and a specialised team working with children with complex needs.
+We have excellent teachers, teaching assistants, and a specialised team dedicated to supporting children with complex needs.

-- A forward-thinking Senior Leadership Team, who are relentlessly focused on improving outcomes for children.
+- A forward-thinking Senior Leadership Team who is unwaveringly committed to improving outcomes for all children.

-- A trust curriculum framework and assessment, based on research and the knowledge of our pupils.
+- A trust curriculum framework and assessment system founded on research and the knowledge of our pupils.

-- Many CPD opportunities both within school and across the trust.
+- Numerous Continuing Professional Development (CPD) opportunities, both within our school and across the trust.

-- Fantastic children who are courteous, polite and a pleasure to teach!
+- Wonderful children who are polite, courteous, and a joy to teach!

 Visit Mercia Learning Trust's Careers pages to find out more and to check for vacancies at our school.